adamsoliev/bearblog/intro-sql/blogpost.md

 * In the `RankedReleases` CTE, calculates a window function that:
   * Partitions the filtered data by `mf.name` (grouping by format)
   * Within each partition, assigns ranks using `RANK()` based on `LENGTH(r.name) DESC` (longest names first)
-  * Note: `RANK()` assigns the same rank to releases with identical name lengths and creates gaps in the sequence (e.g., if two releases tie at rank 1, the next rank is 3)
+  * Note: `RANK()` assigns the same rank to releases with identical name lengths and creates gaps in the sequence (eg if two releases tie at rank 1, the next rank is 3)
 * The outer query filters to `rnk = 1`, selecting all releases that have the longest name(s) within each CD format partition
 * Orders the final result set by `format_name ASC, release_name ASC`